-Classic bops float through the air, signs that time forgot hang on the walls while people sip drinks and chat under a neon glow in a warehouse in Walthamstow.
+Classic bops float through the air, signs that time forgot to hang on the walls while people sip drinks and chat under a neon glow in a warehouse in Walthamstow.
 That’s the vibe of Gods Own Junkyard.

 A place where neon never dies and an art gallery in its own right hidden away North East London, this place won’t be listed on the ‘TripAdvisor top 10’.
 But I would certainly go out of your way to pay a visit.

 Not only is this hidden gem one of the coolest and quirkiest exhibits in London, but you can also make an evening of it too and relax in their bar.

 As I was heading to London for the day, I was determined this time to make my way over there and see this neon wonderland for myself.

 Here’s a complete guide to visiting Gods Own Junkyard and why you need to put this place on your list!

 Heads up: the owners at Gods Own Junkyard very kindly gave me permission to use my camera here for photos.
 Usually, it’s phone photos only!
 If you wish to do a photoshoot, see below for prices.
 Thank you.